 In December, employment in professional and business services showed little change (+10,000).
 The industry added 397,000 jobs in 2019, down from an increase of 561,000 jobs in 2018.
 Employment in transportation and warehousing changed little in December (-10,000).
 Employment in the industry increased by 57,000 in 2019, about one-fourth of the 2018 gain of 216,000.
 Manufacturing employment was little changed in December (-12,000).
 Employment in the industry changed little in 2019 (+46,000), after increasing in 2018 (+264,000).
 In December, employment showed little change in other major industries, including wholesale trade, information, financial activities, and government.

-In September, average hourly earnings for all employees on private nonfarm payrolls, at $28.09, were little changed (-1 cent), after rising by 11 cents in August.
-Over the past 12 months, average hourly earnings have increased by 2.9 percent.
-In September, average hourly earnings of private-sector production and nonsupervisory employees rose by 4 cents to $23.65.
+In December, average hourly earnings for all employees on private nonfarm payrolls rose by 3 cents to $28.32.
+Over the last 12 months, average hourly earnings have increased by 2.9 percent.
+In December, average hourly earnings of private-sector production and nonsupervisory employees, at $23.79, were little changed (+2 cents).

-The full BLS press release on the September 2019 employment situation can be accessed in the link below:
+The full BLS press release on the December 2019 employment situation can be accessed in the pdf below: